SensingClues/wildcat-api-python/readme.md

-# WildCAT API to extract data from SensingClues' Cluey-app
+# WildCAT API to extract data from SensingClues Cluey-app

 ## Introduction